 Professional fees for financial advisory services are paid to Commodity Partners Inc., which is owned by Mario Vetro, a director of the Company, and Tyron Breytenbach, a director of the Company.
-During the year ended December 31, 2023, professional fees were paid to Kylie Dickson, the beneficial owner of Cabeta Consulting for Chief Financial Officer services, Shayla Forster, the beneficial owner of Forster Corporate Consulting Inc., for corporate secretarial services.

 Share-options expense relate to the vesting of share-options granted to Oliver Lennox-King, Simon Henderson, Robert Eckford, Mario Vetro, Tyron Breytenbach, Brian Rodan and Zeenat Lokhandwala, directors and officers of the Company.